Day 1 Setup Tasks - Zoom Phone at U-M

 Quick Setting your Extension of Zoom Phone

-IMPORTANT: The Quick Setting box may NOT display when you’re signing in to the Zoom Desktop app.
+IMPORTANT: The Quick Setting box may NOT display when signing in to the Zoom desktop app.
 This is determined by your Zoom settings and rights.
-If this box does not display, you can still edit these settings directly in the Zoom web portal.
+If this box does not display, you can edit these settings directly in the Zoom web portal.
 It is advised that you skip this section and complete the rest of the Day 1 Tasks in this document.
-You can then click here for more details on editing these settings.
+You can then refer back for more details on editing these settings.

 1. Go to the U-M Zoom web portal.
 Click Sign in